 Montessori allows children to select activities they want to work on.
 Each day, they choose the materials they prefer and decide how long they spend on each task.
 There are basic “ground rules” for the class.
 These are consistently enforced by the teacher and other students and allow for freedom of choice and learning styles.
 Environments like this naturally teach self-discipline and help with concentration, self-control, and motivation.

 Each material, work, or object has a proper location on a shelf in a Montessori classroom.
 This allows for a natural sense of order and helps children learn that everything has its place and that through the self-discipline of putting things back in their place, a child’s need for an orderly environment can be created by him or her self.
 Through work in an orderly environment, children can release their innate creativity and focus.

 Montessori teachers are more like “guides.”
 They are there to facilitate learning.
 Teachers follow what the children are attracted to and ensure that basic classroom ground rules are followed.
 Montessori teachers also encourage students to work at their own pace.
 Teachers don’t determine the pace of the overall classroom; each student determines his or her own pace.
 In almost all cases, the children learn very quickly because they are focused and engaged in the things that interest them.

-A 2006 article in the journal Science by Dr. Angeline Lillard, a professor of psychology from the University of Virginia at Charlottesville, the abilities of children who have been taught in a Montessori school were higher in math and reading than those in other programs.
-Social development also was shown to be higher in Montessori students.
+In an article in Science, Professor Dr. Angeline Lillard of the University of Virginia says “the abilities of children who have been taught in a Montessori school were higher in math and reading than those in other programs.
+Social development also was shown to be higher in Montessori students.”

 Montessori students explore activities and concepts at their own pace based on their own interests.
 They naturally will try more challenging areas, which accelerates learning as they discover that what was once hard can become easy with patience and persistence.
 Learning is not defined by the progress of an entire classroom but by the progress of each child working on what they wish to accomplish.